-The "long acre" often comes to the rescue of many stock during winter as bonus feed which has all been eaten out on the block.
-Owners think they’re doing a tidy up job for the local council at the same time.
-But it’s important to realise the potential problems there could be for stock and their owners under current law if things go wrong.
+The "long acre" often comes to the rescue of many stock during winter as bonus feed that has all been eaten out on the block.
+Owners think they’re doing a tidy-up job for the local council at the same time.
+But it’s important to realise the potential problems there could be for stock and their owners under the current law if things go wrong.

-Stock grazing the road verge held by an electric fence are generally used to traffic.
-But they can break out on to the road where the fence has shorted out, or where the electric wire has been pushed over by vehicles or stock.
+Stock grazing the road verge held by an electric fence is generally used for traffic.
+But they can break out onto the road where the fence has shorted out, or where the electric wire has been pushed over by vehicles or stock.